madsynn/kaw-reference/battles.md

 layout: page
 title: EB Reference Guide
 subtitle: KawG-E
-description: This is a list of Kingdoms at War Epic Battles  full of usefule tips and instructions on how to beat them.
+description: This is a list of Kingdoms at War Epic Battles and full of usefule tips and instructions on how to beat them.
 ---
 ## Kingdoms At War (KAW) EB Reference Guide